 About Castillo de San Jose

-At a time of the construction of Castillo de San Jose, the Canary Islands had undergone a period of great hardship.
-As such, the work provided by the project of building Castillo de San Jose was greatly welcomed by the locals, leading it to being known as Fortaleza del Hambre or the "Hunger Fortress".
+At a time of the construction of Castillo de San Jose, the Canary Islands had undergone a period of famine and poverty caused by drought.
+As such, the work provided by the project of building Castillo de San Jose was greatly welcomed by the locals, leading it to being known as Fortaleza del Hambre or the ‘Hunger Fortress’.

-In later years, as the threat of raids subsided, Castillo de San Jose was used as a munitions storage facility before being left to decay.
+Situated on a cliff above the Port of Naos, the D-shaped fort was an imposing structure facing the sea.
+In later years as the threat of raids subsided, Castillo de San Jose was used as a munitions storage facility before being left to decay.

 Discover the best Historic Sites in Spain, from Seville Cathedral to Girona Arab Baths and more, includes an interactive map of Spanish cultural locations and monuments.